3dcheesecake/3dcheesecake/README.md

-hey
-thanks for stopping by
-i like cheese, cake, and cheesecake
+print("hey thanks for stopping by i like cheese, cake, and cheesecakelearning to code i like video games")
-\nlearning to code
-i like video games